SujanaSuresh/Maru-Batting-Case-Study/README.md

 Question 4:

-We suggest that the most attractive customer segment is the Elite ball players (Party).
+We suggest that the most attractive customer segment is the Elite ball players (Gala).
 That is because they have the highest Customer Lifetime Value of all segments.
 They bring a lot of revenue and compensate for the big investments.
 However, since they are not a large group, MBC needs other segments too, such as Little Leagues to cover the costs and take advantage of the facilities for the rest of the hours.
 ![image](https://user-images.githubusercontent.com/86486235/125602575-2118a6ea-ebfa-4e6b-8a8d-ee3a74cce97c.png)

 Question 5 - 7: